Kimberly S. Mayer, M.S.S.W.

 Ms. Mayer is responsible for providing leadership and vision for CalSWEC’s programs and operations representing a portfolio of $60 million in grants and contracts.
-As CalSWEC enters its 28th year, Ms. Mayer will be leading the development and implementation of initiatives that build on the organization’s long-standing legacy of professionalizing the state’s social work workforce.
+Ms. Mayer has been leading the development and implementation of initiatives that build on the organization’s long-standing legacy of professionalizing the state’s social work workforce.

 Ms. Mayer earned her bachelor’s degree from UC Berkeley and graduate degree from Columbia University School of Social Work.